JonnhyRDG/jonnhyRDG.github.io/index.md

 So you'll see in the python scripts, the first step is to generate the blocks, and then the city.
+<br><br>
 * * *
-<br><br>

 ## **Step 1: Exporting the XML file from Maya.**
-Here's a snippet I got from chatGPT to export xml data with matrices from maya.
-It can be customized to export whatever you want from it, but you have to dig into it a bit.
+Here's a snippet I got from chatGPT to export xml data with matrices from maya.<br> It can be customized to export whatever you want from it, but you have to dig into it a bit.<br>
-I do have a custom code/api a TD did for me, but this is the gist of it.
+I do have a custom code/api a TD did for me, but this is the gist of it.<br>
 ```python
 import xml.etree.ElementTree as ET
 import maya.cmds as cmds